 My counselling / psychotherapy approach is pluralistic / integrative, with a core which is person-centred, and trauma-informed.
 I work collaboratively, aligning with co-production principles and practises.
 My work is also informed by humanistic, systemic, environmental, psychodynamic / attachment, existential / transpersonal, & CBT theories.

-I am a BACP Registered Senior Accredited Counsellor / Psychotherapist and I work with:
+I am a BACP Registered Senior Accredited Counsellor / Psychotherapist (aligned to SCoPEd Column C) and I work with:

 Clients: adults, children and young people.